DigiMancer3D/iCS/README.md

 #### &nbsp; &nbsp; This can also allow for users to transfer messages or contracts for a new layer of player actions.

 ### &nbsp; Pressing the "s" button below each item will give the current status of that item as a hash.
 This hash can be shared and anyone with that hash can import that item.
-This is for side-layer player actions, player contracts, debts, and for onlline table-top gaming.
+This is for side-layer player actions, player contracts, debts, onlline table-top gaming & Virtual Table-Tops (VTT).

 ### &nbsp; To import an item from an item hash, click "Add Item" then insert, "print" into the first input field and then insert, "import" or another import type action command to activate the importing input.
 Place the item hash in that blank input and click, "Add" to add that item.